dj311/uniclick/readme.md

 screenshot of your desktop, runs optical character recognition (OCR) on it, then provides you with a narrowing UI select a word.
 Once complete, you cursor will be moved to the center of your selected word.
-It wlil also click and double-click on request.
+It will click or double-click on request.

 Here's a demo: